 Prescription Drug Plans

-Serving Seniors in Miami, Kendall, and Coral Gables, Florida
+Serving Medicare insurance beneficiaries in Miami, Kendall, and Coral Gables, Florida

 Medicare offers prescription drug coverage to everyone with Medicare.
 If you decide not to get Medicare drug coverage when you're first eligible, you'll likely pay a late enrollment penalty.